Ruby River: Ruby River angling

 The Ruby River provides excellent fly fishing for anglers despite some battles with whirling disease and a massive fish kill in the lower stretches in 1994.

 The upper stretch of the river, above Ruby Reservoir, has excellent fly fishing for rainbows, cutthroats and grayling.
 The lower stretch of the river, below Ruby Dam, provides excellent brown trout fishing.
-The average size of browns runs between 10-14 inches, with some fish reaching 18-20 inches.
+The average size of browns runs between 10 and 14 inches, with some fish reaching 18–20 inches.
 Because of limited access, fishing pressure on the lower river varies.
 Along private stretches, the river is rarely fished.
 Most of the angling is done at the few state access sites below the dam.
 This can cause significant crowding along those stretches, especially during the summer months.

 Seyler Lane access litigation

 In 2004, the Montana Public Land and Water Access Association (PLWAA) sued Madison County over access to the Ruby river via the Seyler Lane bridge south of Twin Bridges.
 Landowner James Cox Kennedy who had recently purchased the property was denying access to recreationalists via the Seyler Lane bridge.
 The litigation was finally resolved in 2014 when the Montana Supreme Court ruled in favor of the PLAWAA that there was an historic prescriptive easement at the bridge for recreational access.
-The litigation is a key milestone in Montana’s Stream Access Law.
+The litigation is a key milestone in Montana's Stream Access Law.